paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2013-06-20-adobe_edge_review.md

 A tool for creating animated, interactive web content, Edge Animate CC is undoubtedly the flagship application within the suite, and possible pretender to the Flash crown, too.
 The application looks incredibly polished, providing an endless supply of buttons and knobs for animators to tweak.

-{% include 'figure' with '/images/2013/06/adobe_edge_review/edge_animate_tutorial.png'
+{% render 'figure' with '/images/2013/06/adobe_edge_review/edge_animate_tutorial.png'
   caption: 'While Edge Animate’s interface appears overwhelming, the included tutorials will help you get started in no time.'
 %}